By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Albert Card’s prognostications separated gullible people from their money.
 Many other “practitioners” joined the money-making racket.

 Perhaps Albert Card was convinced he had a gift, as many of his ilk do.
+While he operated mostly in Devon, Madam Montague is found mostly in Yorkshire and her native Surrey.

 He faced court for his actions.
 A report read: